 Set against an expressionistic backdrop of nightclubs, stunningly shot by the legendary Christopher Doyle, the film stars Tony Leung, Kenny Bee, and Joey Wong as three friends caught up in the criminal underworld, whose love triangle leads to heartbreaking consequences and bloody shootouts in classic neo-noir style.
 Through their tragic tale, Tam explores the changing identity of a Hong Kong with one eye on an idealised past and the other on an uncertain political future, set to a glorious synth score and the music from the immortal Anita Mui.

 The screening on 1 April is in tribute of Leslie Cheung and will be introduced by Victor Fan (KCL).
-Radiance Films, who released the film on Blu-ray, will have a pop-up shop at the screening.
+Radiance Films, who released the film on Blu-ray, will have a pop-up stall at the screening.

 Hailed as one of the very best films of the Hong Kong New Wave, Patrick Tam’s 1982 classic Nomad returns to the screen in a stunning new restoration, re-edited by Tam himself after having been heavily censored on its original release.